Career prospects Health, Wellbeing and Society

 - You will have acquired the knowledge as well as analytical and communication skills to lead and participate in innovation-oriented projects aiming to tackle health and wellbeing and (health)care related societal challenges.

-- You will have learned to analyze demographic drivers and outcomes of societal issues, as well as of public interventions aimed at addressing (health) care challenges.
+- You are able to analyze demographic drivers and outcomes of societal issues, as well as of public interventions aimed at addressing (health) care challenges.

 - As a graduate you are able to frame problems from a sociological as well as from a health and wellbeing perspective.